larabee History, Family Crest & Coats of Arms

 Jean-Baptiste Laramee, born in 1730, came to New France in the 18th century.
 After arriving in Canada he married Marguerite Sylvain on 14th March 1759.
 They settled together in Quebec until Jean-Baptiste's death on 26th October 1786.

-Important Dates for the larabee family
+Early History of the larabee family

 This web page shows only a small excerpt of our larabee research.
 Another 59 words (4 lines of text) covering the years 1717, 1515 and 1572 are included under the topic Early larabee History in all our PDF Extended History products and printed products wherever possible.